 Persistent educational challenges continue to affect the Hispanic community, however.
-Many college-bound Hispanic men and women come from low-income families, and tuition rates for in-state students at public universities have risen 296% over the past 20 years.
-Consequently, many of these students are forced to absorb student loans to afford their degree.
-These loans carry steep monthly minimum payments and interest rates that can affect borrowers for decades.
+Many college-bound Hispanic men and women come from low-income families, and tuition rates for in-state students at public universities rose 242% between 1998 and 2019.
+Consequently, many of these students are forced to take out student loans to afford their degree.
+These loans often carry steep monthly minimum payments and interest rates that can affect borrowers for decades.

-Pew Research data shows that 22% of Hispanic students have outstanding student debt.
-While this is the lowest rate of debt among student racial groups, it should be noted that nearly half of all Hispanic students complete their education at a two-year community or technical college.
-These programs tend to be significantly less expensive than four-year programs, but they are also less likely to help students secure meaningful post-college employment.
-As of 2015, only 15% of Hispanics aged 25 to 29 held a bachelor’s degree in any subject.
+Additionally, 52% of Hispanic students complete their education at a two-year community or technical college, according to the American Association of Community Colleges.
+These programs tend to be significantly less expensive than four-year programs, but they are also less likely to help students secure meaningful employment after graduation.
+As of 2017, only 18.5% of Hispanics ages 25-29 held a bachelor's degree in any subject.

 First-Generation College Students